-It is easy to show that any ex post Walrasian equilibrium is a maximin REE and therefore the non emptiness of the set of ex post Walrasian equilibria implies the existence of a maximin REE.
-Contrary to the Bayesian REE, which may not exist, may not be efficient or incentive compatible (see Glycopantis and Yannelis (2005) p.31 and also Example 9.1.1, p.43), in de Castro, Pesce, and Yannelis (2010) it is shown that any maximin REE exists, it is maximin Pareto optimal and also incentive compatible.
+It is easy to show that any ex post Walrasian equilibrium is a maximin REE, and therefore the non-emptiness of the set of ex post Walrasian equilibria implies the existence of a maximin REE.
+Contrary to the Bayesian REE, which may not exist, may not be efficient or incentive compatible (see Glycopantis and Yannelis 2005, p.
+31 and also Example 9.1.1, p.43), in the study by de Castro et al. (2010), it is shown that any maximin REE exists, it is maximin Pareto optimal and also incentive compatible.
 We prove below that any maximin REE belongs to the maximin core.

-Theorem 5.7 If for any $i \in I$, and $t \in R^{\ell}+$, $\tilde{u}i(\cdot, t)$ is \mathcal{F}i -measurable 12, then any maximin REE allocation belongs to the maximin core.
+Theorem 5.8 If for any $i \in I$, and $t \in R^{\ell}+$, $\tilde{u}i(\cdot, t)$ is \mathcal{F}i -measurable,10 then any maximin REE allocation belongs to the maximin core.